 9. The HoD meets regularly with all staff in the Department.

 10. The HoD is leader and mentor to all staff in the Department, especially to junior staff.

 The HoD is responsible to the Dean of their School and the Vice President Academic Affairs for the academic development of the department.
 This includes research performance, teaching delivery, and outreach activities.

-Members of Academic Staff are entitled to subsidies for accommodation, travel, and children’s educational, medical insurance, and a one-time relocation allowance is provided.
-Overseas staff may receive a tax “holiday,” depending on nationality and personal circumstances.
+Members of Academic Staff are entitled to subsidies for accommodation, travel, and children’s education, medical insurance, and a one-time relocation allowance is provided.

 Citizenship and Visa Regulations